 However, visitors have ample options when it comes to Coolangatta holiday rentals – from inexpensive hostel rooms to high-rise Coolangatta resorts.

 Top Tip: Looking for beachfront accommodation in Coolangatta?
 Many resorts overlook the ocean, but none are actually on the beach.
-We recommend starting your hotel search for Coolangatta NSW accommodation on Booking.com.
+We recommend reading our Top Tips for Finding The Best Hotels, then starting your hotel search for Coolangatta NSW accommodation on Booking.com.

 Coolangatta isn’t known for having a stellar nightlife scene (go to Surfers Paradise if that is what you are looking for!).
 But, there are a few fun Coolangatta bars and nightclubs for visitors looking for fun things to do in Coolangatta at night.